cosmos/ibc/spec/ics-002-consensus-verification/README.md

 * `CommitmentRoot` is as defined in [ICS 23](../ics-023-vector-commitments).

+* `ConsensusState` is an opaque type representing the state of a validity predicate.
+  `ConsensusState` must be able to verify state updates agreed upon by the associated consensus algorithm.
+  It must also be serializable in a canonical fashion so that third parties, such as counterparty machines, can check that a particular machine has stored a particular `ConsensusState`.

-* `ConsensusState` is an opaque type representing the verification state of a light client.
+* `ClientState` is an opaque type representing the state of a client.
-  `ConsensusState` must be able to verify state updates agreed upon by the associated consensus algorithm, and must provide an inexpensive way for downstream logic to verify whether key-value pairs are present in the state or not.
+  A `ClientState` must expose query functions to retrieve trusted state roots at previously verified heights, retrieve the current `ConsensusState`.
+It must provide an inexpensive way for downstream logic to verify whether key-value pairs are present in a state root or not.

-* `ClientState` is a structure representing the state of a client, defined in this ICS.
-  A `ClientState` contains the latest `ConsensusState` and a map of heights to previously verified state roots which can be utilised by downstream logic to verify sub-components of state at particular heights.

 * `createClient`, `queryClient`, `updateClient`, `freezeClient`, and `deleteClient` function signatures are as defined in [ICS 25](../ics-025-handler-interface).
   The function implementations are defined in this standard.